skip to content

 00:41:46 - Dev Agrawal

 Yeah.
 And all of that kind of happens on the client side automatically.
-So one of the big pieces, one of the big places where sync engines kind of maybe differentiate from each other or something that they kind of solve that you wouldn't get in a normal like non sync engine world is like consistency on the client side database.
-So you meant I mentioned earlier how if you might have two queries that look at the same data and a lot of like a system like Apollo and Relay would they can do smart things to make sure that if two queries are looking at the same piece of data, you will you have that piece of data in one place and you don't duplicate it.
-Well, another problem is that if you have two queries looking at the same piece of data and somehow one of the queries rerun and you see the updated data there, you might still be looking at the old data on the other query.
-If for some reason it didn't update or it didn't receive the updated data.
-One of the challenges is to make sure once something has been inserted into todos or something has been changed, any place in the application that's querying it should see that update.
+So one of the big places where sync engines maybe differentiate from each other, or something that they solve that you wouldn't get in a normal non-sync-engine world, is consistency on the client-side database.
+I mentioned earlier how you might have two queries that look at the same data, and a system like Apollo and Relay can do smart things to make sure that if two queries are looking at the same piece of data, you have that piece of data in one place and you don't duplicate it.
+Well, another problem is that if you have two queries looking at the same piece of data and somehow one of the queries reruns and you see the updated data there, you might still be looking at the old data on the other query if for some reason it didn't update or it didn't receive the updated data.
+So one of the challenges is to make sure once something has been inserted into todos or something has been changed, any place in the application that's querying it should see that update.

 00:43:05 - Dev Agrawal

-You should never see an out of consist update or you should never be reading the same data in two places and seeing two different results.
+You should never be reading the same data in two places and seeing two different results.

 00:43:13 - Anthony Campolo